emonney/IdentityServer.ExtensionGrant.Delegation/README.md

    services.AddIdentityServer()
            /** Other IdentityServer Configurations here **/
-           .AddDelegationGrant<IdentityUser, String>() // Register the extension grant .AddDefaultSocialLoginValidators(); // Add google, facebook, twitter login support
+           .AddDelegationGrant<IdentityUser, String>() // Register the extension grant .AddDefaultSocialLoginValidators(); // Add google, facebook, twitter, microsoft login support
 ```

-Google and Facebook uses OAuth2 or some close variation of it.
+Google, Facebook and Microsoft uses OAuth2 or some close variation of it.
 In the simplest form you can implement an implicit flow, which involves redirecting the user agent to the Provider's page and obtaining an access token from the provider.
 This access token is then exchanged for an IdentityServer access token using this library.

 Twitter however uses OAuth1 for login which involves a [3-step process](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/implementing-sign-in-with-twitter) to obtain an access token.
 This library provides you with the `OAuth1Helper` utility class which you can use to independently generate the necessary tokens and signature for this process.